 Avoiding Probate: This Missing Link

-In my last blog entry, we discussed avoiding the costs and delays of probate, and we concluded that the best method to pass on your assets to your children and other beneficiaries is with the use of a revocable living trust.
+In my last Retirement Coach Strategy of the Week, we discussed avoiding the costs and delays of probate, and we concluded that the best method to pass on your assets to your children and other beneficiaries is with the use of a revocable living trust.

 However, did you know that the overwhelming majority of individuals who establish living trusts still do not avoid probate?